astronomer/docs/learn/scheduling-in-airflow.md

 :::caution

 Be aware that Airflow should not be used for streaming or low-latency processes.
-See the [Best practices](#best-practices) section for more information.

 :::